ganboing/EIC770x-Docs/README.md

 - True Random Number Generator (TRNG) mapped at `0x51b08000` (also `0x21b08000` for SCPU)
 - Datasheets are available on the internet

+## Masked ROM Analysis/Reverse Engineering
+- See rom/ directory (in progress)
+-
 ## JTAG
 ### JTAG chain on Hifive Premier P550:
 - JTAG_MCU: MCU (STM32)